American Broadcasting Company: Programming

 The ABC television network provides an average of 89 hours of network programming each week.
 It also offers 22 hours of prime-time programming to affiliated stations from 8:00 p.m. to 11:00 p.m.
 Monday through Saturday (Eastern and Pacific Time) and 7:00 p.m. to 11:00 p.m. on Sundays.

 Daytime programming is also provided from 11:00 a.m. to 3:00 p.m.
 Eastern and Pacific weekdays (subtract 1 hour for all other time zones) (with a one-hour break at 12:00 p.m.
 Eastern/Pacific for stations to air newscasts, locally produced programming or syndicated programs) featuring the talk-lifestyle shows The View and GMA: The Third Hour, and the soap opera General Hospital.
 In addition, ABC News programming includes Good Morning America from 7:00 a.m. to 9:00 a.m. weekdays and Saturdays (along with one-hour Sunday editions), nightly editions of ABC World News Tonight (whose weekend editions are occasionally subject to abbreviation or preemption due to sports telecasts overrunning into the program's timeslot), the Sunday political talk show This Week, early morning news programs World News Now and Good Morning America First Look and the late-night newsmagazine Nightline.
-Late nights featured the weeknight talk show Jimmy Kimmel Live!.
+Late night features the weeknight talk show Jimmy Kimmel Live!.

 The network's three-hour Weekend morning children's programming timeslot is programmed by syndication distributor Litton Entertainment, which produces Litton's Weekend Adventure under an arrangement in which the programming block is syndicated exclusively to ABC owned-and-operated and affiliated stations, rather than being leased out directly by the network to Litton.

 Daytime

-ABC's daytime schedule features the talk show The View, news show GMA: The Third Hour, and the soap opera General Hospital.
+ABC's daytime schedule features the talk show The View, news show GMA3, and the soap opera General Hospital.
 Originally premiering in 1963, General Hospital is ABC's longest-running entertainment program.
 In addition to the long-running All My Children (1970–2011) and One Life to Live (1968–2012), notable past soap operas seen on the daytime lineup include Ryan's Hope, Dark Shadows, Loving, The City and Port Charles.
 ABC also aired the last nine years of the Procter & Gamble-produced soap The Edge of Night, following its cancellation by CBS in 1975.
 ABC Daytime has also aired several game shows, including The Dating Game, The Newlywed Game, Let's Make a Deal, Password, Split Second, The $10,000/$20,000 Pyramid, Family Feud, The Better Sex, Trivia Trap, All-Star Blitz and Hot Streak.